linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 19.01.2026
+- Topic: Improve Creator Experience
+- Directory: /posts/2026/January/19
+- Description: ``` Attention all community builders.
+We are excited to announce new features from Linkspreed and Web4 that are designed to improve the creator experience.
+Stability and ease of use are at the forefront of this update.
+We believe that technology should support your creativity and not stand in your way.
+Join us as we build the future of social networks together.
+Check out the latest developments and see how we can help you grow. ```

 ### 18.01.2026
 - Topic: Push Cretor on Web4
 - Directory: /posts/2026/January/18